failsafe-lib/failsafe/README.md

   .whenFailure(failure -> log.error("Connection attempts failed", failure));
 ```

-#### Asynchronous Integration
+#### Asynchronous API Integration

-Asynchronous code reports failures via future callbacks rather than throwing an exception.
-Recurrent provides [ContextualRunnable] and [ContextualCallable] classes that allow you to manually trigger retries via callbacks:
+Asynchronous code reports completion via callbacks rather than by throwing an exception.
+Recurrent provides [ContextualRunnable] and [ContextualCallable] classes that can be used in a callback to manually perform retries or completion:

 ```java
 Recurrent.get(invocation -> {